Condorchem Envitech Offer

 Below is a description of the most relevant sectors producing industrial wastewater or liquid waste, the processes producing it and the most effective techniques in each case:

-Textile industry wastewater contains organic matter, suspended solids and color.
-Depending on the textile process, the wastewater may contain high levels of pollutants.
+- Textile industry: Textile industry wastewater contains organic matter, suspended solids and color.
+The things that we have to keep in mind with textile industry wastewater treatment is, depending on the textile process, the wastewater may contain high levels of pollutants.